Swati-Kumari-Das/SystemDesignBasics/README.md

 - **Load Balancer** → Distributes requests across multiple servers, avoiding overload on a single node
 - **Upgrade Resources** → Improve server capacity (CPU, memory, storage, network speed) for faster processing

+# Availability in Systems

+## What is Availability?
+**Availability** is the ability of a system to remain operational and accessible even when failures occur.
+A highly available system ensures that users can access services with minimal downtime.

+- **Fault Tolerance** is directly proportional to **Availability**.
+  (More fault tolerance → Higher availability)

+---

+## How to Increase Availability?

+### 1. Replication
+- Process of **copying data or synchronizing state** between nodes.
+- Ensures if one node fails, another can serve the same data.
+- Replication usually includes **redundancy**.

+### 2. Redundancy
+- Having **backup components** (servers, databases, or networks).
+- If one fails, the backup immediately takes over.
+- Prevents single points of failure.

+### 3. Fault Tolerance
+- System’s ability to **continue operating correctly even when some components fail**.
+- Achieved through replication, redundancy, and robust error handling.

+### 4. Load Balancing
+- Distributes traffic across multiple servers.
+- Prevents any single server from becoming a bottleneck or point of failure.
+- Improves both performance and availability.

+---

+## Quick Example
+- In a **monolithic system**, if the single server crashes → entire system is down.
+- In a **distributed system**, with replication + load balancing → traffic is rerouted to healthy servers, so the system stays available.